This is a place you did not want to go… You don’t want to accept that this is happening to somebody that you love… but it is.

 Illness takes away so much that is dear to us.
 The ability to chart our own course , set our sails towards the wind, and live life on our terms is of vital importance… but then.. we become dependent, and this tries to take our dignity.. we fight back, but end our fighting with ourselves, and those who really care for us.

-It is a slow moving train at first… just the little things, the memory lapses, the repetitiveness, but then it gathers speed, and it seems as if you see changes daily in this person’s demeanor almost daily.
+It is a slow moving train at first… just the little things, the memory lapses, the repetitiveness, but then it gathers speed, and it seems as if you see changes in this person’s demeanor on a daily basis.